You are viewing a story from harrypotterfanfiction.com

 “Do you think your ex-wife will re-unite with Ronald Weasley?”
 I heard one reporter say.

 The comment made me want to punch him, but I knew that was exactly what he wanted me to do so that he could sue me.

 “When this is over, will you re-open your office and close more businesses?”

 “Do you think Hermione was only after your money from the beginning?”

-“Just how much alimony will she be getting… a lump sum or payments?”
+“Just how much alimony will she be getting… one lump sum or payments?”